 This website was started in 2014, when I was 14.
 The first post was still in Portuguese and that’s where I said my “Hello, World” in a Portuguese fashion.
 For quite some time, I had different blogs and then I ended up merging everything under my main domain, which, at the time, was henriquedias.com.

 I kept writing in Portuguese until the beginning of 2015.
 Then, I aimed for something more: to write in English.
 As a 15 year old, I felt the urge to develop my English skills and I thought having a blog would help.
 In retrospective, I am pretty sure it did!

-Some more years passed, and now we’re here, at hacdias.com.
+Some more years passed, I created a few other blogs, and now we’re here, at hacdias.com.
 The old domain still exists, I still have it, and it merely redirects here.
 Since 2014, this website suffered, at least, 16 complete redesigns.
 For the future, I will try holding off more redesigns.
 I’m not yet 100% happy with the current design, which I have since September 2020.

 💡 Why does this website exist?

 Everyone that creates content does so for some reason and I am no exception, of course.
 I honestly don’t remember the reason why I created the website in the first place, but I can tell you the reasons that lead me to keep it nowadays.

 Personality: I want this website to show who I am, what I am doing and what I like.
 Nowadays, most websites are very plain and look the same.
 This is my corner, and I’m trying to make it pleasant and, at the same time, unique.

 Knowledge: doubtfully the reason why I started this website.
 However, one of the main goals for me is to share my opinions and possibly help anyone along the way.
 By writing, I also learn.
 It is a method of consolidating existing knowledge.